Tuesday, June 11, 2013

 Honestly, I think we hit these isles for convenience.
 Who doesn't have 12 minutes to feed the whole family.....without any real work.
 That's right, just stab a few holes and pop it in the microwave.
 Wait what?
 The Microwave.....that evil beast.
 Sitting there, cleverly disguised as your friend, but holding a nasty little secret.
 I'm sorry to tell you, but your microwave is spy sent by all the crap food companies.
 They want you to buy all the easy, junk filled stuff, and making it convenient is the nail in our coffins.

 "Oh look, A coupon for kid cuisines and minute meals.
 They're already $1 and I get two for one.
 That will make a couple nights super easy with the kids."

 One day, a day I thought to be the start of my own little hell turned out to be a wonderful blessing.
 My super ninja microwave died!
-My husbands first response was to rush off and grab a new one but I had other ideas in mind.
-I had already been in the process of cutting out the nasty foods and replacing them with healthy options and REAL food.
-With this change, I found that I was using my microwave a bit less.
-I was also visiting the freezer section less.
+My husbands first response was to rush off and grab a new one, but I had other ideas in mind.
+I had already been in the process of cutting out the nasty foods, and replacing them with healthy options and REAL food.
+With this change, I found that I had much less reason to be using a microwave - I was also visiting the freezer section a lot less.

-I didn't know it then but the decision to kill off the microwave, was one of the best changes that could have happened.
+I didn't know it then, but the decision to kill off the microwave, was one of the best changes that could have happened.
 It helped spring a change in our habits.
-Before we knew it, this reached further then the freezer section.
+Before we knew it, this reached further than the freezer section.
 Now we weren't only passing the freezer foods and treats, we were also passing the chips, cookies and other junky, hip fatteners.

-If anyone asked me what the biggest first step you could to change your eating habits was....I'd say kill the microwave, and cut out the overly convenient options.
+If anyone asked me what the biggest first step you could take to change your eating habits was....I'd say it'd be to kill the microwave, and cut out the overly convenient options.